 influx_inspect dumptsi command to troubleshoot an issue with an index: print summary statistics on an index, file, or a set of files.

-This command only works on one index at a time.
+Note: This command only works on one index at a time.

-For details on this command, see influx_inspect dumptsi.
+For more details, see influx_inspect dumptsi.

-index directory within your shard.
+index directory within your shard, and then use the